TR 03187-Conformance Statement

 | DH-2 Schutz geheimer Schlüssel | Done | As per SSDLC (section 9) and Deployment Standards (Section "Security"), secrets are stored through Kubernetes secrets or other secure means external to the application.
 Exception: Keycloak stores secrets (passwords, signing keys) in database. |

-| DH-4 Data Governance-Vorgaben etablieren | Open | CIVITAS/CORE provides a variety of features through which organizations can implement data governance: * Fine grained permission management * Separation of Data Sources and Data Sets * Data Sets, Data Sources and Data Models can have custom metadata tags * Data Provience tracking is enabled by making the Data Source a first-class-citizen.
-Furthermore, Data Sets can be Data Sources aswell, which creates a explicitly trackable graph of data provenance/data lineage *Data Sets have metadata describing the data semantically and organizational based on the DCAT-AP.de 3.0 standard |
+| DH-4 Data Governance-Vorgaben etablieren | Done | CIVITAS/CORE provides features through which organizations can implement data governance: * Fine-grained permission management * Separation of Data Sources and Data Sets * Data Sets, Data Sources, and Data Models can carry custom metadata tags * Data provenance tracking via Data Source as a first-class entity |

 | ORG-7 Tests nur auf dedizierter Umgebung | Not Applicable | Neither Civitas Connect nor any of the members of the project team provide a production environment.
 Therefore this requirement is not applicable.
 All tests are run on dedicated environments with synthetic data.
 The requirement for synthetic data is part of the Security Architecture Principles. |